Foods That Help With Sore Muscles

 There’s nothing better than the way you feel after a killer workout.
 Think about it - just a little bit of sweat and a whole lot of endorphins later, don't you feel like you are ready to take on anything?
 You are on top of the world!
 However, sometimes this feeling doesn't last - and one enemy seems to conquer it all: muscle soreness.

 It is true that fatigue can be a sign of progress when it comes to working out, but that doesn't mean it provides any inconveniences when it comes to our routines.
 The good news is, there are some things you can do to decrease these issues and be sure to get the most out of your workout.
 For starters, you can consider taking the time to warm up before you work out and even consider the way you eat.
 That’s right: The way you fuel your body before, during, even after a workout can have a direct impact on recovery.

 According to Maya Feller, RD, CDN, based in New York City, "There are a lot of variables that can and should be considered after an intense workout."
 She generally asks those who workout regularly to consider the following: How often and how long are the intense sessions of your routine?
 How much of a rest period are you giving yourself during your routine?
 And even, are you getting the nutrients you need in order to stay healthy and remain stable after your workout?
 She recommends that most athletes or fitness enthusiast actually do benefit from having a balanced snack that delivers protein pared with carbohydrate and fat within one hour of working out.
 Others, however, may be looking for something more substantial — like a whole meal.
 Working with a nutritionist or registered dietitian on your goals can help you determine how much food you could need after your typical fitness sessions.

+There are foods that help sore muscles.
 Make those “ugh, I can’t move” complaints a thing of the past by stocking your fridge with these essential eats: